ColeCampton/colecampton.github.io/life.md

 ![](images/Lwss.gif)

-The conversion of the glider into a Lightweight Spaceship creates each pixel that travels to the let across the screen.This occurs by another collision with a similar oscillating form.
+The conversion of the glider into a Lightweight Spaceship creates each pixel that travels to the left across the screen.
+This occurs by another collision with a similar oscillating form.

 ![](images/GliderToLWSS.png)